 Berlin-based Venezuelan conductor Rodolfo Barráez made his début with the Konzerthausorchester Berlin in 2020.
 The 2022/2023 season sees him join the Singapore Symphony Orchestra as Associate Conductor, as well as the Los Angeles Philharmonic as a Dudamel Conducting Fellow.

-In 2020, Barráez took the 2nd Prize at the Inaugural Siemens-Hallé International Conductor Competition in Manchester, leading to immediate invitations with The Hallé.
+In 2020, Barráez took the 2nd Prize at the inaugural Siemens-Hallé International Conductors Competition in Manchester, leading to immediate invitations with The Hallé.
 He was also awarded 1st Prize at the 2018 Universidad Nacional Autónoma de México International Conducting Competition.

 Some of Barráez’s most recent guest conductor performances were with Appassionato Orchestra at the Verbier Festival 2022, Symphony Orchestra of the Principality of Asturias, The Hallé, Konzerthausorchester Berlin, RTVE Symphony Orchestra, Simón Bolívar Symphony, Bogotá Philharmonic Orchestra, Yucatán Symphony Orchestra, Querétaro Philharmonic Orchestra, UNAM Philharmonic Orchestra, Minería Symphony Orchestra, among others.
 Future highlights include his début in the USA alongside the Los Angeles Philharmonic in a series of concerts for the following seasons at the Hollywood Bowl.